larastudio/stedding/README.md

 * php7.1-mysql

 ### Deployment
-Deployment script using [Deployer.org](https://deployer.org/) has been added as a role to this Ansible package, but it has not been included in a Playbook as of yet as it is outdated and needs tweaks as well as testing.
+Deployment script using [Deployer.org](https://deployer.org/) has been added as a role to this Ansible package.
+It is using the latest role version that is available on Github.
+The actual command to install the Laravel necessary files by Deployer has not been added as of yet.